Here’s how Breeze, ‘Valorant’s’ newest map, was built

 “I’m trying to walk that line of not wanting to get too explicit about the story because it’s something that we really want the players who enjoy digging for that stuff to find,” Nottingham said.

-Nottingham’s tack in our conversation mirrored his approach to “Valorant”: Don’t just give the player everything; make them a participant in the puzzle.
+Nottingham’s tack in our conversation mirrored his approach to “Valorant.”
+Don’t just give the player everything; make them a participant in the puzzle.
 It’s a style of storytelling — the mystery box — popularized by director J.J.
 Abrams, and recently taken to its cultural apex by TV shows like “Westworld” and “Wandavision.”

 “I love thinking about how do we give people a rich world, both in the play experience and from a narrative point of view, that can give them those ingredients to be able to go and just craft their own theories and then create their own stories and run with it,” Nottingham said.